 Workshop Leaders: Suzanne Jacquot and Julie Schumer

 Get wild with us!
-Bring your courage, curiosity, and love of creating for this 3 day intensive abstract acrylic workshop.
+Bring your courage, curiosity, and love of creating for these 3 day intensive abstract acrylic workshops.
 Explore, delve, learn to trust yourself and get wildly creative.
 You will be guided through a series of structured loosening up exercises, incorporating both painting and drawing, using acrylic paint and a variety of drawing tools in the creation of non-objective paintings.
 You will gain courage, build trust in your artistic choices, grow your skills of design, explore your own inner painting language and nurture your creative spirit.
 There will be plenty of free painting time as well.
 Come prepared to rediscover the art of play and tap into your inner wildness.
 All levels welcome.

-The Santa Fe workshop will include a walking tour on Friday afternoon to see Abstract Art in selected galleries, will emphasize the power of color, and is an all new workshop for those who participated in our September, 2017 3 day intensive.
+The Santa Fe workshops will include a walking tour on Friday afternoon to see Abstract Art in selected galleries, will emphasize the power of color, and is an all new workshop for those who participated in our September, 2017 3 day intensive.

 May 18, 19, 20 at Julie’s studio in Santa Fe, NM